preloader

 }

 Ho ho ho!
-We now have super-smart mocks that persist and retreive state but also integrates computed elements in the response!
+We now have super-smart mocks that persist and retrieve state, but also integrate computed elements in the response!
 Just with a few lines of Groovy scripts! 🕺

 4. Removing state

 The final thing to explore in this guide is how to remove some state information from the store.
-We’ll consider for that the POST /cart/empty operation that can be triggered to remove all the items within a shopping cart.
+We’ll consider the POST /cart/empty operation, which can be triggered to remove all the items within a shopping cart.

 Let’s check the following Groovy snippet to do this: